 In Hometown I interrogate the Soviet and post-Soviet past and consider how it has bent and shaped contemporary Russian reality.
-I look back to the history of my hometown to discover the origins of the l catastrophe unfolding before our eyes today.
+I look back to the history of my hometown to discover the origins of the catastrophe unfolding before our eyes today.
 At the same time, moving through its dramatic history and facing down its ghosts, I try to find out why it continues to be so dear to me.

 To some extent, this project continues from previous preoccupations in my work now, however, I study these spaces and stories from a new perspective, knowing where the paradoxes of the past can lead.